Azure/iot-central-paad/docs/Bluetooth.md

 1. The app will start scanning for BLE devices nearby.
 Once they are found, they will show in the list.
 1. Tapping on a device will bring you to a detail view where you can see the data read from the device.
 Every time this data updates, it will be sent as a telemetry message.
     - For most devices, the only data read will be the RSSI (signal strength).
-See below to learn how to read specific data from your own BLE sensor.
+See below to learn how to read specific data from your own BLE sensor by implementing the provided interface for your device.

 ## Implementing devices